Cvikli/ModelContextProtocolClients.jl/README.md

 ## ROADMAP

-- [x] NodeJS MCP server run by the ModelContextProtocolClient
+- [x] NodeJS MCP server run by the ModelContextProtocolClients
-- [x] Python MCP server run by the ModelContextProtocolClient
+- [x] Python MCP server run by the ModelContextProtocolClients
-- [x] Other language MCP server to be run by ModelContextProtocolClient (you only need to setup it and then send the "run command")
+- [x] Other language MCP server to be run by ModelContextProtocolClients (you only need to setup it and then send the "run command")
 - [x] MCP server exploration per folder
 - [x] Initialization of the server could be automatized like installation and so on
 - [ ] configuration deduction (So we should be able to know what are the required environment variables nd list them somehow) (I don't know where does this know but sounds like hardcoded...? https://claudedesktopconfiggenerator.com/)